 E – Entrance/Exit Cards

 Students write a response to a question posed by a teacher on either a sticky note or a slip of paper provided by the teacher.
 This can be provided when students enter the classroom, related to something prior to the learning, or after students have learned the content, it can be given to them on the way out.
 Some teachers have done both.
 This has been used as a method to help teachers assess whether they need to review or reteach.
+There are many ways to assess using exit tickets.
+Check out my post on 24 Exit Ticket Ideas!

 F – Four Corners

-In this assessment the teacher places terms, answers to questions, or concepts in each of the corners of the room.
-Then, students begin in a corner and discuss or complete work related the corner’s concepts and eventually move to the next corner until all four corners have been completed.
+In this assessment, the teacher places terms, answers to questions, or concepts in each of the corners of the room.
+Then, students begin in a corner and discuss or complete work related to the corner’s concepts and eventually move to the next corner until all four corners have been completed.
 An alternative is to place a multiple choice question on a doc cam and have students move to the labeled corner that they think is the answer.
 Watch for students who “follow the crowd.”

 G – Graphic Organizers